kai687/sphinxawesome-theme/docs/demo/auto.rst

 .. meta::
    :description: See an example for code documentation with the Awesome theme.
 Sphinx can generate reference documentation from docstrings in your source code.
+   :twitter:description: See an example for code documentation with the Awesome theme.
+Sphinx can generate reference documentation from docstrings in your source code.

 Code documentation
 ==================